Abandoned & Little-Known Airfields:

 It depicted the field as having a single east/west grass runway, with 8 single-engine aircraft parked around a hangar on the south side.

-Stoltzfus Field was not depicted at all on the 1951 Washington Sectional Chart (courtesy of Mike Keefe),
+Stoltzfus Field was not depicted at all on the July 1953 Washington Sectional Chart,

 even though it had apparently already been operating as a small private airfield for a few years.